erikstrand96/records-go/README.md

    ```

 2. **Configure Environment**
-   - Create a `.env` file in the project root.
+   - Create a `.env` file in the project root with the following variables:
-   - Add a port variable:

      ```
      RECORDS_API_PORT=
+     RECORDS_DB_CONNECTION=
      ```

 3. **Run Locally**